-Apple has released the third public beta build for iOS 11.4.1 for iPhone, iPad and iPod touch.
+Apple has released the fourth public beta build for iOS 11.4.1 for iPhone, iPad and iPod touch.
 Users who are registered with Apple’s public beta software program can download the new build over-the-air on their iOS devices.
 Here is how you can also enroll your iOS device in the beta program to try out the latest updates, before everyone else.

 iOS 11 public beta vs developer builds